-Finding Number Finding and Recommendation Material Weakness 2021-002 Procurement Policy Criteria A procurement policy reduces uncertainty when purchasing products and services.
+2021-002 Procurement Policy

+Criteria A procurement policy reduces uncertainty when purchasing products and services.

 Moreover, a procurement policy prevents conflicts of interest and fraud that may arise.
 A good procurement policy should define the objective of the policy, vendor setup and onboarding process, contract signing authority, purchasing authority thresholds, delegation of authority, competitive bidding process, and forbidden purchases, at a minimum.

-Condition During our audit, we noted unusual credit card purchases which were determined to be misappropriation of the District's assets.
-Cause The District does not maintain approved policies and procedures for procuring goods and services.
-Effect During fiscal year 2021 through December 2021, the District's assets were misappropriated.
-Recommendation We recommend that the District develop written policies and procedures for procuring goods and services.
-The policies and procedures should be reviewed periodically to adapt to changing technology, internal controls, and the District's needs.
+Condition During our audit, we noted unusual credit card purchases which were determined goods and services.

+Cause The District does not maintain approved policies and procedures for procuring procuring goods and services.
+The policies and procedures should be reviewed periodic to adapt to changing technology, internal controls, and the District's needs.

+Effect During fiscal year 2021 through December 2021, the District's assets were procedures.

+Recommendation We recommend that the District develop written policies and procedures for

 View of Responsible Officials Management agrees with the audit finding.
-The District will abandon use of its informal policy and work to develop a formal, Board-approved written policy and procedures.
+The District will abandon use of its informal policy and work to develop a formal, Board-approved written policy and